SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 ```

 You can stream logs from Fargate directly to Amazon CloudWatch, using the output plugin shown above.
 Cloudwatch is currently the only
-supported output plugin in fluent-bit running on EKS fargate.
+supported output plugin in Fluent Bit running on EKS fargate.
+Note that the log router setup depends on the prerequisites.
+Otherwise, one
+might fail to enable [aws-logging](#invalid-configmap)

 For more information on this refer to [fargate-logging](https://docs.aws.amazon.com/eks/latest/userguide/fargate-logging.html)

 ### Cloudwatch logs collection

-After setting up fluent-bit to forward logs to cloudwatch, the next step is to setup and enable cloudwatch collection
+After setting up Fluent Bit to forward logs to cloudwatch, the next step is to setup and enable cloudwatch collection

 This involves the following: